Here are ten of the most myths about orthodontic treatment, orthodontists, braces, and Invisalign.

 Overseeing your progress is important to make sure that things are progressing as intended.
 All of your visits should be performed by an orthodontist, in case there is a problem or a need for treatment correction.
 Only orthodontists understand the complexity applying force to teeth to move them, and so only an orthodontist should do this.

 Myth #5.
-Orthodontic treatment takes several years.
+Orthodontic treatment takes several years with multiple office visits.

 The majority of orthodontic care should not take more than two years, provided that the patients are compliant with the instructions as well as consistent with their appointments.
 Some straightforward cases may only take several months, while more complex cases may take longer.